JAlcocerT/JAlcocerT/content/blog/dev-web-ckc-cfwnp-squarespace.md

 ---
-title: "Crafting a Website for Knitting.
-Blog and more. "
+title: "Crafting a Website for a Knitting Blog"
 date: 2024-09-23
 draft: false
-tags: ["dev","SSG","Astro"]
+tags: ["Dev","SSG","Astro"]
-descripton: 'SquareSpace to Cloudflare.
-From Firebase and Google Domains to Web a with Cloudflare Pages'
+description: 'From SquareSpace to Cloudflare.'
 url: 'squarespace-to-cloudflare-website'
 ---

+**Intro:** From Firebase and Google Domains to Web a with Cloudflare Pages

 Continue with the free option.